iCloud Shared Photo Library Albums Not Syncing? Why & Fixes

 Level 2 Shared Albums share selected collections Multiple people, flat shared albums, lower-resolution shared copies.

 Shared Albums are for sharing selected collections with other people.
 You create a Shared Album, invite people, and they can view the shared photos and videos.
-Depending on the settings, subscribers may also add their own photos, videos, and comments.
+Depending on the settings, subscribers can also add their own photos, videos, and comments.

 That distinction matters.
 If your own library has: